Man with a drill

 Our benchmarks can help you to:

-- understand whether a retailer is offering a reasonable feed-in tariff
+• understand if your retailer is offering you a reasonable feed-in tariff

 Our benchmarks also provide guidance to retailers on what a reasonable rate is for solar feed-in tariffs for energy plans they offer.